 How is Messengers of Peace different from Good Turn for America?
 In terms of project reporting, MOP is very similar.
 However, MOP emphasizes peace and the influence Scouts around the world can have.
 It also adds a global recognition to the local and national recognition Scouts already receive for their service.

 What is the Messengers of Peace Support Fund?
 As part of the Messengers of Peace initiative, the World Scout Bureau is administering a fund to help Scouting organizations in economically poorer countries to implement vital projects that create positive change in their local communities.
-It should be noted that the BSA is not eligible to participate in the Messengers of Peace Support Fund program.
+It should be noted that Scouting America is not eligible to participate in the Messengers of Peace Support Fund program.

 What do we mean by peace?
 Scouting defines peace as more than just the absence of war.
 In terms of the MOP initiative, peace encompasses three dimensions: